knowbodynos/DBCrunch/README.md

    sbatch controller_(some_module_name)_(some_controller_name).job
 ```

-10) If you need to cancel the controller job for any reason, make sure you run the command:
+10) If you need to cancel and completely reset the controller job to initial conditions, make sure you run the command:

 ```
    ./reset.bash